chhh/chhh.github.io/src/content/post/2018-03-07-shells-on-windows.md

 - zip
 - unzip

-Package manager that can be used from inside cygwin without having to run setup.exe all the time: [apt-cyg](https://github.com/transcode-open/apt-cyg).
+There is little known package manager that can be used from inside cygwin without having to run _setup.exe_ all the time: [apt-cyg](https://github.com/transcode-open/apt-cyg).

 *Installation*:

 ```
 lynx -source rawgit.com/transcode-open/apt-cyg/master/apt-cyg > apt-cyg
 install apt-cyg /bin